 Additionally many other Mexican dishes like Tamales, nachos, Gorditas, Empanadas, tacos will be made vegan as per your request.
 Only thing to keep in mind is that they are not cooked in the same oil as non vegetarian Mexican items.
 This holds true when it comes to most restaurants in Mexico as well.

-Some useful phrases for vegetarian travelers in Mexico
+Some useful phrases for vegetarian travelers in Mexico and Vegans in Mexico

 It is always useful to know some vegetarian phrases in the local language when you are traveling as a vegan/vegetarian.